quicwg/base-drafts/draft-ietf-quic-transport.md

 ### PMTU Probes Containing Source Connection ID {#pmtu-probes-src-cid}

-Endpoints that rely on the destination connection ID for routing incoming QUIC packets are likely to require that the connection ID be included in PMTU probes to route any resulting ICMP messages ({{pmtud}}) back to the correct endpoint.
+Endpoints that rely on the Destination Connection ID for routing incoming QUIC packets are likely to require that the connection ID be included in PMTU probes to route any resulting ICMP messages ({{pmtud}}) back to the correct endpoint.
 However, only long header packets ({{long-header}}) contain the